alextrs/oestandards/README.md

 ## Comments
 <a name="comm-header"></a><a name="4.1"></a>
   - [4.1](#comm-header) **Header comments**: Every class or external procedure has to have header aligned to ABLDocs format

+    > Note: Put note in header if procedure/class is used by external system/service (exposed as REST service)

     ```openedge
     /*------------------------------------------------------------------------
         File        : getMinUserInfo.p